Serpenseth/TigerWallet/README.md

 ## Building standalone executable
 To build an executable that does not require you to have any Python dependencies installed, you will need `pyinstaller`

-First, download the source code either via `git clone`, or by downloading the source code as a zip.

 Install `pyinstaller` by using the following command:
 ```